JulienPalard/peps/pep-0xxx.rst

 Mailing List
 ''''''''''''

-We may create a new mailing list or use an existing one, like `i18n-sig`_ or `doc-sig`_.
+The `doc-sig`_ mailing list will be used to discuss cross-language changes on translated documentations.

-i18n-sig looks oriented towards i18n APIs [1]_, but doc-sig looks the right place to speak about this [2]_, so we don't have to create a new mailing list for this, we should use doc-sig.
+There is also the i18n-sig list but it's more oriented towards i18n APIs [1]_, than translation the Python documentation.

 .. _i18n-sig: https://mail.python.org/mailman/listinfo/i18n-sig
 .. _doc-sig: https://mail.python.org/mailman/listinfo/doc-sig